 What to do in Murcia: Wander the city plazas, parks, and museums.
 Relax on the beach surrounded by water sports and great hotel and restaurant facilities.

-What is Navarre known for: Being home of the Pamplona bull race, which is an important local tradition that attracts people from all over the world to take part.
+What is Navarre known for: Being home to the Pamplona bull race, which is an important local tradition that attracts people from all over the world to take part.

 What to see in Navarre: The Pyrenees mountain range, wide valleys, rivers, estuaries, and vast fields and farmlands.

 What to eat in Navarre: Asparagus, a thick white vegetable that grows underground on the river banks.

 What to do in Navarre: Join the yearly fiestas, take in the Pamplona city sights.
 Walk along the beautiful river valleys and through mind-blowing landscapes such as the Bardenas Reales Park.

 What is Valencia known for: A historically rich and vibrant Old Town along a modern and futuristic area and a long coastline of beaches and holiday resorts.

 What to see in Valencia: A long list of old architecture and interesting city buildings.
 A mesmerizing collection of buildings in the City of Arts and Sciences.
 The dried-out river bed turned city Park, a bustling port, and golden beaches.

 What to eat in Valencia: Paella, a dish cooked in a large pan with meat and vegetables; one of the most famous foods to eat in Spain.

 What to do in Valencia: Explore the city and enjoy all the culinary wonders.
 Head further afield to see the freshwater lagoons and parks.
 Go along the coast to enjoy some of the famous sunny holiday resorts like Benidorm, Javea, and Denia.
 Meet some Spanish people!